Joint Continuous and Discrete Model Selection via Submodularity: Continuous Budget Constraints

 By Proposition \ref{prop:increasing}, as $\alpha < \beta$, each $H_i(\beta)-H_i(\alpha)$ in the summation \eqref{eq:diff_terms} is strictly positive, or $H_i(\alpha) = H_i(\beta) = 0$.
 But if $H_i(\alpha) = H_i(\beta) = 0$, as $g$ is monotone, we may remove $i$ from both $A^\alpha$ and $A^\beta$ and decrease the cost in \eqref{eq:family_probs}, contradicting the minimality of $A^\alpha$ and $A^\beta$.

 By this argument, the left-hand side of inequality \eqref{eq:diff_terms} is the sum of strictly positive terms.
-However, it is bounded above by zero, so it must therefore be the empty summation, i.e., $A^\beta\setminus A^\alpha = \emptyset$, and therefore $A^\beta \subseteq A^\alpha$. \end{proof}
+However, it is bounded above by zero, so it must therefore be the empty summation, i.e., $A^\beta\setminus A^\alpha = \emptyset$, and therefore $A^\beta \subseteq A^\alpha$. \end{proof} We now identify a related convex optimization problem: